Sj1218305/Blog-App/README.md

 A web app to Create,Read,Update or Destroy Blogs.
-FrontEnd : HTML , CSS
+FrontEnd : HTML and CSS
 Backend : Node.js,Express,mongoDB